keli/furion/README.rst

 Use Cases
 ---------

-Here are a few use cases that I have found personally:
+Here are a few use cases that I have found useful (all examples are for Mac by default):

 SSH Proxy to bitbucket.org
 ^^^^^^^^^^^^^^^^^^^^^^^^^^